zac7777/Entropy/Entropy/Species/Arachnine.md

+*Many armed, many eyed, these humanoid insects have a strong connection to the web of energy that flows through their world, they flock to creative and entrepreneurial hobbies*

 Melee range: 1m

 Number of limbs: four hands, four feet, one head

-*Natural arcane talent:* upon creation Arachnines may choose a signature spell, this spell has a + 2 minimum to all applicable moves
+*Natural arcane talent:* upon creation Arachnines may choose a signature spell, this spell has a +2 minimum to all applicable moves

 ---